jolual2747/nlp-question-answering-with-hugginggface-transformers/README.md

 ## Fine-tuning

--Use the fine-tuning.ipynb notebook to fine-tune your transformer-based model on the custom SQuAD dataset.
+- Use the fine-tuning.ipynb notebook to fine-tune your transformer-based model on the custom SQuAD dataset.
--You can modify hyperparameters and experiment with different models.
+- You can modify hyperparameters and experiment with different models.